 By Jill Harper

-I often read through posts in various online homeschool groups and every so often I come across one from a parent who is panicked about whether their young child is doing enough work.
-The parent has usually jumped into Gung-Ho Homeschooling with the research, planning and buying of curriculum and resources.
-And in the beginning it usually goes great for a while until everything just seems to fall apart.
-Sometimes the child becomes grumpy and uncooperative, sometimes the parent feels like all they are doing is yelling at or nagging the child, and it is obvious to me that everyone is miserable.
+I often read through posts in various online homeschool groups, and every so often, I come across one from a parent who is panicked about whether their young child is doing enough work.
+The parent has usually jumped into homeschooling by researching, planning, and buying curriculum and resources.
+And in the beginning, it usually goes great for a while until everything just seems to fall apart.
+Sometimes the child becomes grumpy and uncooperative, sometimes, the parent feels like all they are doing is yelling at or nagging their kid, and it is obvious to me that everyone is miserable.

-I understand that feeling, I do.
+I understand that feeling.
+I do.
 We are raising children today in a highly competitive world where the parent, especially the mother, is often judged for anything and everything that they do.
-In addition, with social media, there seems to be so many examples online of the perfect homeschooling life and many of these examples seem to revolve around homeschooling younger students as this is much more of a draw than homeschooling teens.
+In addition, with social media, there seem to be so many examples online of the perfect homeschooling life, and many of these examples seem to revolve around homeschooling younger students, as this is much more of a draw than homeschooling teens.
 With all the pressure of creating the perfect homeschool life, many families find themselves failing in an area that seems to come easy to so many others.